 The Amazon ECS will automatically recover unhealthy containers to ensure that you have the desired number of containers supporting your application.

-Amazon ECS includes schedulers that place containers across your clusters based on your resource needs (for example, CPU or RAM) and availability requirements.
-Using the available schedulers, you can schedule long-running applications and services as well as batch jobs.
+Amazon ECS includes multiple scheduling strategies that place containers across your clusters based on your resource needs (for example, CPU or RAM) and availability requirements.
+Using the available scheduling strategies, you can schedule batch jobs, long-running applications and services, and daemon processes.

 Networking and Security